 - Inability to rust

 - Not sensitive to temperature changes

 To answer this question, we must first list the alternatives that can be used for manufacturing toilets.
 Plastic, steel, and wood are a few of the options that people are curious about.

 Plastic for starters is a common manufacturing material nowadays used to create multiple things, owing to its cheapness and easy availability.
 But making plastic toilets is burdensome work that requires a huge amount of money and time.
 For one thing, it is not easy to mold plastic.
 Also, though the material may be durable, it is not what one can call sturdy.

 Another alternative is steel and while prison toilets are made of steel, they cannot be used to manufacture toilets on a large scale.
-The reason being its response to temperature shift.
+The reason is its response to temperature shifts.
 Steel may be sturdy and durable but it is very sensitive to extreme temperature.
 Also, it can ruin the look of your modern restroom.